-When you commit a marital infraction, you are betraying the trust of your spouse and breaking the vows you made at your wedding ceremony.
-It’s a big deal, and it means that you are faced with a choice: to tell or to keep it a secret.
-There are convincing arguments to be made for each choice, which depend upon your specific situation and your marriage.
+When you commit a marital infraction, you betray your spouse’s trust and break the vows you made at your wedding ceremony.
+It’s a big deal, and it means that you are faced with a choice: to tell or keep it a secret.
+There are convincing arguments to be made for each option, which depend upon your specific situation and your marriage.
 New evidence from research is coming up on the side of confessing if you want to spare your marriage.

 Affair Or One-Night Stand?

 This is a big and essential distinction to make when considering coming clean.
 If you are having an ongoing affair, there are a thousand ways that your spouse could find out.